JSS component is missing React implementation. See the developer console for more information.

 All-structure blanket coverage.
 You can choose a blanket coverage amount that covers all buildings and structures on your property (except structures used for farming or agriculture).

 Individual structure coverage.
-You can pick and choose which buildings or structures to cover and appropriate coverage levels for each.
-Your American Family Insurance agent can help you evaluate the value of your detached structure so you have accurate coverage limits.
+You can pick and choose which buildings or structures to cover and the appropriate coverage levels for each.
+Your American Family Insurance agent can help you evaluate the value of your detached structure, so you have accurate coverage limits.

 Your property’s resale value may increase.
 Adding the in-law suite can bump up the value of your home when increasing the square footage of your home or creating an additional structure is in play.